Best High School Football Programs by State

 Notable players: OL Mark Schlereth (1984), RB Mike Connaker (1994), LB Nik Healy (1996), FB Brandon Drumm (1997), DB Leo Aukusitino (2008), QB Amu Aukusitino (2011)

-Alaska high school football starts and finishes its season one month earlier than the rest of the nation and didn’t get an official state championship game until 1990.
+Alaska high school football starts and finishes its season one month earlier than the rest of the U.S. because of its cold climate and didn’t get an official state championship game until 1990.

 In just seven seasons, former head coach Byron Wilson won four state titles, including three straight from 1997 to 1999.